 Negative Gearing and Depreciation Reshape the After-Tax Picture

-Data reflects market conditions as of May 2026.
+Data reflects market conditions as of June 2026.

-Explore Gold Coast in the dashboard
+Take Gold Coast further in the dashboard

-View Gold Coast →Need full filtering and saved scenarios?
+Open Gold Coast →Need full filtering and saved scenarios?

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.